hats-finance/hats-contracts/docs/roles.md

 - can call `setWithdrawSafetyPeriod` set the amount of time during which claims can be submitted; during this time the vault users can not withdraw their funds.
 Must be less than 6 hours
 - can call `setBountySplit` set how the bounty is split betwen security researcher, committee and governance
 - can call `setRouterWhitelistStatus` add or remove address from the whitelist of routers that can be used for token swapping
-- can call `setVestingParams` set vesting parameters for bounty paid in lptoken
+- can call `setVestingParams` set vesting parameters for bounty paid
 - can call `setHatVestingParams` set vesting paramaters for bounty paid in hats
 - can call `setBountyLevelsDelay` set how long a committee needs to wait bf changing the bounty levels
 - setMaxBountyDelay - Set the timelock delay for setting the max bounty